jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-is another impressive improvement and one that we desperately need in order to catch up with the previous years increases in Phishing and Pretexting.That leads to a frightening
+is another impressive improvement and one that we desperately need in order to catch up with the previous years increases in Phishing and Pretexting.
+Figure 40\.
+Phishing email report rate by click status Figure 40\.
+Phishing email report rate by click status That leads to a frightening
 finding: The median time for
-users to fall for phishing emails is less than 60 seconds.Figure 39\.
-Time between email clicked and data enteredFigure 40\.
-Phishing email report rate by click status
+users to fall for phishing emails is less than 60 seconds.
-Figure 40\.
-Phishing email report rate by click status69There is a very obvious Maginot Line joke to be made here, so we will leave it as an exercise forthe readers.70Perhaps we should say, especially end users.2024 DBIR Incident Classification Patterns40CIS
+69There is a very obvious Maginot Line joke to be made here, so we will leave it as an exercise for the readers.
+70Perhaps we should say, especially end users.
+Figure 39\.
+Time between email clicked and data entered 41
+2024 DBIR Incident Classification Patterns
+CIS
 Controls for
+consideration
-considerationThere are a fair number of controls to consider when confronting this complex threat, and all of them have pros and cons.
+There are a fair number of controls to consider when confronting this complex threat, and all of them have pros and cons.
 Due to the strong human element